These are the Best US States for LGBT+ Travelers

 We analysed factors including legal protection for LGBT+ people, LGBT+ population, costs, things to do and overall happiness, to determine which are the best US states for LGBT+ travelers.

-Read on below for the full results of our US LGBT+ Travel Index.
+Read on below for the full results of our US LGBT+ Travel Index, updated for 2023.

 Coming out in the top spot as the best US state for LGBT+ travelers is sunny California.
 The sunshine state has so much to offer, from one of the most gay friendly cities – San Francisco, to the beaches of Malibu, and the star-studded streets of Los Angeles.